mmbman/Katagiri/jewel-mirror-awareness.md

 According to Shen-hsiu the Bodhi-tree is something you can get after practicing with your impure body.
 Purity and impurity are something that you can get or avoid, through practicing or not practicing.
 If you don’t practice, your body is impure.
 If you practice, your body becomes pure.
 So very naturally this pursuit of purity opposed to impurity arises from a dualistic sense.

-According to Hui-Neng the Bodhi-tree, the absolute, is completely beyond perception of purity and impurity.
+According to Hui-neng the Bodhi-tree, the absolute, is completely beyond perception of purity and impurity.
 Irrespective of whether you think your body is pure or not pure, you are already perfect purity.
 That is what is meant by “There is no Bodhi-tree:” no perception of Bodhi-tree or not-Bodhi-tree.

 This is supreme purity.

 “No stand of mirror bright:” Mind is also supreme purity.
 “Since all is Void” means that it is purity beyond perception of purity or impurity: no form, no colors, no smell; nothing to grasp.
 If you can grasp it through your consciousness then you have fallen into the dualistic view.

 No form, no colors, no smell means that something is constantly working dynamically.
 Atoms and particles do not arise and become matter by themselves; there must be energy to make them come together and take a specific form.
 So me give a scientific explanation and say that matter and energy are the same.
 Energy has no form, no colors, but still it is constantly working everywhere.
 When energy arises then particles appear and come together and make trees and birds, thoughts and Winter, many things.
-Forms you can percieve through your six senses.
+Forms you can perceive through your six senses.

 That is why supreme purity is a Void, Nothingness.